How To Open Your Heart Chakra – A Beginners Guide

 - Imagine that you’re drawing green energy up through your body towards the heart, starting at the base of the spine and moving upwards.

-- Picture that energy solidifying into a bright ball of green energy sitting at the level of the heart chakra.
+- The picture of that energy solidifying into a bright ball of green energy sitting at the level of the heart chakra.
 As you inhale and exhale, see that ball becoming bigger and brighter.

 - Focus on turning into feelings of love for yourself and others, letting the green energy radiate through your whole body.
 Emerge from the meditation after 3-5 minutes.

 Further, note that all forms of yoga are good for healing chakras.
 Just adding 10 minutes of yoga to the start or end of your day promotes openness and alignment.